TextureGroup/Texture/CONTRIBUTING.md

 6. If you haven't already, sign the CLA.

 **Copyright Notice for files**
-Copy and paste this to the top of your new file(s):
+Ensure this license header is included on all files in the repository, including new ones:
 ```objc
 //
 //  ASDisplayNode.mm